-In this section we study the impact of permanent tariffs on imports or exports that are unexpectedly introduced in a steady-state equilibrium.
+Assume that permanent tariffs on imports or exports are unexpectedly introduced in a steady-state equilibrium.
 Other things equal, the tariffs affect demand and supply in the market for the home good, which generates inflationary or deflationary pressures.
-The monetary authorities would respond to the change in inflation, if it materialized, by raising or lowering the interest rate.
-With constant tariffs, however, the interest rate does not need to change in equilibrium: the exchange rate immediately jumps to a level such that the economy stays in a steady state where inflation remains equal to the target.
-The lack of transition dynamics simplifies the model and allows us to derive closed-form expressions for the exchange rate offset.
+The monetary authorities respond to the change in inflation, if it materializes, by raising or lowering the interest rate.
+With constant tariffs, however, the interest rate does not need to change in equilibrium because the exchange rate immediately jumps to a steady state level where inflation remains equal to the target.
+The absence of transition dynamics simplifies the model and allows us to derive closed-form expressions for the exchange rate offset.4

 We define the exchange-rate offset for a tariff on imports as the amount by which the home currency appreciates following the unexpected but permanent imposition of a 1 percent uniform tariff on all imports.
-For example, an offset of 1 means that the exchange rate appreciates one-for-one in response to the tariff, so that the net price of imports does not change at home.
-A tariff on imports makes them less competitive at home if and only if the exchange-rate offset is lower than one.
+For example, an offset of 1 means that the exchange rate appreciates one-for-one in response to the tariff so that the net price of imports does not change.
+A tariff makes imports less competitive at home if and only if the exchange-rate offset is lower than one.